 This annex relates to annual submission of information for individual undertakings.

-This template should be reported only for annuities stemming from non-life issued as direct business only.
-It excludes Life products and includes non-life annuities from claims (although valued similarly to life products, they do not share the same characteristics, such as surrender value for instance).
+This template should be reported only for annuities formally settled stemming from non-life contracts and relating to health insurance obligations and relating to insurance obligations other than health insurance obligations.

+Undertakings are required to report data on an accident year or underwriting year basis, in accordance with any requirements of the National Supervisory Authority.
+If the National Supervisory Authority has not stipulated which to use then the undertaking may use accident or underwriting year according to how they manage each line of business, provided that they use the same year consistently, year on year.

 This template should be reported by non-life line of business originating the annuity and by currency, considering the following specifications:

-The information shall be reported on the basis of accident year or underwriting year, depending on approach used by each undertaking for the specific line of business unless otherwise specified;

-If the best estimate for the annuity claims provisions on a discounted basis from one non-life line of business represents less than 3% of the total best estimate for all annuity claims provisions no currency split is required;

-If the best estimate for the annuity claims provisions on a discounted basis from one non-life line of business represents more than 3% of the total best estimate for all annuity claims provisions the information shall be reported with the following split by currencies:
+If the best estimate for the annuity claims provisions on a discounted basis from one non-life line of business represents more than 3% of the total best estimate for all annuity claims provisions the information shall be reported with the following split by currencies in addition to the total for the line of business:

-Amounts for the solvency II reporting currency;
+Amounts for the reporting currency;

-Amounts for any currency that represents more than 25% of the best estimate for the annuity claims provisions on a discounted basis from that non-life line of business; or
+Amounts for any currency that represents more than 25% of the best estimate for the annuity claims provisions on a discounted basis in the original currency from that non-life line of business; or

-Amounts for any currency that represents less than 25% of the best estimate for the annuity claims provisions (discounted basis) from that non-life line of business but more than 5% of total best estimate for all annuity claims provisions.
+Amounts for any currency that represents less than 25% of the best estimate for the annuity claims provisions (discounted basis) in the original currency from that non-life line of business but more than 5% of total best estimate for all annuity claims provisions.

-Historical data starting from the first time application of Solvency II is not required but might be filled in a best effort basis.
-For the first reporting year only first year need to be reported.
-In the following years, for each year, information on one additional year shall be submitted up to the limit of 15 years.
+If the best estimate for the annuity claims provisions on a discounted basis from one non-life line of business represents less than 3% of the total best estimate for all annuity claims provisions no currency split is required, only the total for the line of business shall be reported;

+The information shall be reported in the original currency of the contracts unless otherwise specified.

 This template is interlinked with the non-Life template S.19.01.
 The sum of technical provisions in templates S.16.01 and S.19.01 for one non-life LoB represents the total claims best estimate originating from this LoB (also refer log to template S.19.01).
-Obligations move from S.19.01 into S.16.01, when both of the conditions below are met:
+All or part of an obligation moves from S.19.01 into S.16.01, when both of the conditions below are met:

-the obligation has a high degree of certainty that it will be settled as an annuity; and
+All or part of the obligation has been formally settled as an annuity; and

-an amount can be established using life techniques for the RBNS required for the annuity.
+a best estimate of an obligation formally settled as an annuity can be established using life techniques.

+Formally settled as an annuity typically means that a legal process has ordered that the beneficiary is to receive payments as an annuity.

-In the unlikely event the obligation subsequently ends up being settled via a lump sum, the lump sum would be recorded as a payment in template S.16.01; i.e. there is no movement of claims data out of template S.16.01 and into S.19.01.
+In the event that after an obligation has been formally settled as an annuity some of that obligation subsequently ends up being settled via a lump sum payment that was not in the original annuity payment order, the lump sum would be recorded as a payment in template S.16.01; i.e. there is no movement of claims data out of template S.16.01 and into S.19.01.

-In case of Accident year used amount shall be reported by year of occurrence of the accidents that have originated the claims associated to annuities.
+Amounts shall be reported by year of occurrence of the accidents that have originated the claims associated to annuities.

-In case of transfer of portfolio or other merger and acquisition operations, undertakings are required to restate the historical data submitted in the first reporting date after the transfer/M&A in order to present consistent data.
+Year N is the reporting year.

 ITEM INSTRUCTIONS